Departure from WOU

 - The student must complete an application for withdrawal from the University, obtain the necessary signatures, and return the form to the Registrar’s office.

 - Contact the Cashier’s office to receive any refund of tuition and fees (if during the term).

 - Visit the Office of the Vice President for Student Affairs for an exit interview.

 Transfer to Another School

 Students who plan to transfer to another SEVIS approved school need to complete certain steps to ensure their immigration record is properly maintained.
-Start by submitting Transfer Out Form.
-They must also bring their admission letter from the new school to the OIED office in order to have their SEVIS record moved to the new school.
+Start by submitting the SEVIS Transfer Out Form.
+You must also bring your admission letter from the new school to the OIED office in order to have your SEVIS record moved to the new school.

-- Submit the acceptance letter from the new school to the OIED office by fax, email or drop off in Maaske Hall.
+- Submit the acceptance letter from the new school to the OIED.

-- If you are funded by the Cultural Mission, notify them of the transfer and submit the new financial guarantee for the new school to OIED for confirmation of transfer acceptance.
+- If you are funded by the Saudi Cultural Mission, notify them of the transfer and submit the new financial guarantee for the new school to the OIED for confirmation of transfer acceptance.

 - Confirm that you will start attendance at the new school by the next available term, or within 5 months of taking full time classes (whichever is sooner).

 - After the transfer release date, you will need to contact your new school to issue a new I-20 or DS-2019.
-Employment authorization on and off campus ends at this time.
+Employment authorization through WOU for both on and off campus ends at this time.